 Whilst yoga frees my body and mind - creating art definitely feeds my soul.

 Long before I'd even heard of a downward dog, I was always drawing, painting or making things.
-Mostly self-taught, I like to use mixed media - paint, inks, collage, charcoal... what ever I can get my hands on really.
+Mostly self-taught, I use mixed media - paint, inks, collage, charcoal... what ever I can get my hands on really.

 Art is also my yoga.